MURDOCK Biorepository

 For Duke investigators who want to explore diseases other than those characterized in storefronts, we offer an interactive dashboard that functions as a self-service data exploration tool.

-Please complete this interest form as a first step, so that we may better understand your research idea and how the MURDOCK Biorepository Transformation Initiative will advance your research.
+Please complete this interest form as a first step, so that we may better understand your research idea and how the MURDOCK Biorepository will advance your research.
 We will promptly contact you to evaluate feasibility and to develop an initial scope for further discussion.
-Researchers will only incur costs for retrieval and shipment.

-You may also directly contact the lead for the initiative:
+You may also directly contact the lead for the biorepository:

 Douglas Wixted, MMCI